 Key integrations of CMMS, like Enterprise Resource Planning software, enable maintenance teams to connect their operations with the purchasing and inventory functions used elsewhere within an organization.
 As modern organizational environments demand smooth collaboration between various business systems, a CMMS must communicate seamlessly with these systems.

-Today’s maintenance managers turn to CMMS systems to elevate their maintenance programs, streamline processes, and enhance the tracking and analysis of maintenance Key Performance Indicators (KPIs).
+Today’s maintenance managers turn to CMMS systems to improve maintenance programs, streamline processes, and enhance the tracking and analysis of maintenance Key Performance Indicators (KPIs).
 CMMS also enables the accurate documentation of maintenance activities, a crucial requirement for heavily regulated industries that undergo audits.

-CMMS functions as a comprehensive database, providing support for various functions across different teams.
+CMMS functions as a comprehensive database, supporting various functions across different teams.
 It offers visibility into inventory status, costs, supply contracting, and other maintenance operations, benefiting teams in operations, finance, and beyond.

 CMMS software empowers organizations to manage and streamline a wide range of functions, including: